- Ages 0-12

 Haugh Woods Butterfly Trails has not told us about their dining options.

-Haugh Woods Butterfly Trails has not told us if they are fully wheelchair friendly.
+No, Haugh Woods Butterfly Trails is not wheelchair friendly.

-Haugh Woods Butterfly Trails has not told us if they are fully pushchair friendly.
+No, Haugh Woods Butterfly Trails have stated they are not pushchair friendly.

 Haugh Woods Butterfly Trails has not told us if they are dog friendly.